 Bulging or enlarged eye.
 Due to the increased pressure, the eye will expand, resulting in a noticeable increase in size.

 Severe eye pain.
 Dogs with glaucoma may seem withdrawn, lethargic, or irritable.
-Some dogs will try to rub or paw at their eyes, while others may feel less interest in eating and playing.
+Some may rub or paw at their eyes, while others will be less interested in eating and playing.

 Tonometry